How to support peas when growing

 Growing healthy pea plants often requires providing them with proper support to help them reach their full potential.
 Here are some techniques you can use to provide support for your pea plants:

-See also How to return motel rocks
+See also How to build a concrete shed base

 1. Install a trellis: A trellis is a popular method of providing support for pea plants.
 It can be made of bamboo stakes, wire mesh, or even a simple string.
 Install the trellis before planting the pea seeds and train the plants to climb the structure as they grow.